BJP leaders making false allegations to defame Rajasthan: CM Gehlot | Politics

 BJP leaders making false allegations to defame Rajasthan: CM Gehlot

-In comparison to 2019, crimes against women have decreased in Rajasthan in 2021 while such crimes increased in BJP-ruled Madhya Pradesh, Haryana, Gujarat, Himachal Pradesh, he said.He said that the entire world is witnessing the kind of incidents happening with women in Manipur and how ABVP workers and office-bearers were booked in rape cases in Jodhpur.
+In comparison to 2019, crimes against women have decreased in Rajasthan in 2021 while such crimes increased in BJP-ruled Madhya Pradesh, Haryana, Gujarat, and Himachal Pradesh, he said.The Rajasthan chief minister said the entire world is witnessing incidents happening with women in Manipur and how ABVP workers and office-bearers were booked in rape cases in Jodhpur.

 - Country: